Heart failure patients who may need an aldosterone antagonist

 Help minimize hyperkalemia.
 Suggest starting low and going slow when adding an aldosterone antagonist.
 For spironolactone, usually advise starting with 12.5 mg daily and titrating to 25 mg daily after 4 weeks.
 Pushing to 50 mg/day may cause more hyperkalemia and usually isn't needed.
 Confirm patients can get frequent labs if an aldosterone antagonist is added to an ACEI or ARB.
 Advise checking potassium and renal function at 3 to 7 days, one month, and then about every 3 months after starting.
 Also suggest monitoring after doses of the ACEI, ARB, or aldosterone antagonist are increased or diuretic doses are adjusted.
 Warn patients to avoid NSAIDs, they can worsen heart failure symptoms and renal function.
 Caution about other medications and foods that can raise potassium like trimethoprim, TMP/SMX, salt substitutes, potatoes, bananas, etc. And recommend stopping or reducing scheduled potassium supplements.

 Don't be surprised if an aldosterone antagonist is added to a beta-blocker and Entresto (sacubitril/valsartan).
 Using Entresto instead of an ACEI improves outcomes, but causes more hypotension and it is very expensive.
-See additional topics Overview of heart failure treatment.
+See additional note Overview of heart failure treatment.

 • Yancy, C.W., Jessup, and others.
 2017 ACC/AHA/HFSA Focused Update of the 2013 ACCF/AHA Guideline for the Management of Heart Failure: A Report of the American College of Cardiology/American Heart Association Task Force on Clinical Practice Guidelines and the Heart Failure Society of America.
 Circulation, 136(6).
 Available at: https://pubmed.ncbi.nlm.nih.gov/28455343